 October 9, 1971: The defending Stanley Cup Champion Montreal Canadiens open a new season by retiring the Number 4 of their recently retired Captain, Jean Béliveau.
 They play the New York Rangers to a 4-4 tie at the Montreal Forum.

 What does The Count have to do with sports?
-He'd make a great statistician!
+Nothing, that I know of, but he'd make a great statistician!
 Ah ah ah ah!

 October 9, 1973: Pete Rose rebounds from the previous day’s fight, and the hatred of the Met fans -- a banner in left field at Shea Stadium reads, "A Rose by any other name still stinks" -- and homers in the top of the 12th, to give the Cincinnati Reds a 2-1 win over the Mets, and the NLCS will go to a 5th and deciding game.